TranThienDat-Nguyen/3D-VisualTracking/README.md

     ```
 ### Default 2D Detection
 - We provide two sets of 2D detections (for all cameras) for all datasets.
-- -FairMOT (https://github.com/ifzhang/FairMOT) detection is available at `../detection/fairmot/`.
+	- FairMOT (https://github.com/ifzhang/FairMOT) detection is available at `../detection/fairmot/`.
-- -CSTrack ([https://github.com/JudasDie/SOTS](https://github.com/JudasDie/SOTS/blob/MOT/CSTrack/lib/tutorial/CSTrack/cstrack.md)) detection is available at `../detection/cstrack/`.
+	- CSTrack ([https://github.com/JudasDie/SOTS](https://github.com/JudasDie/SOTS/blob/MOT/CSTrack/lib/tutorial/CSTrack/cstrack.md)) detection is available at `../detection/cstrack/`.
 - Note:
-- -We re-trained the original models with CMC4 sequence (use [gen_labels_cmc.py](detection/fairmot/cmc/gen_labels_cmc.py) to obtain the training data).
+	- We re-trained the original models with CMC4 sequence (use [gen_labels_cmc.py](detection/fairmot/cmc/gen_labels_cmc.py) to obtain the training data).
 ### Using Your Own 2D Detection
 - To be updated
 ### Compiling Default Tracking Algorithm (MV-GLMB-AB)